 Who we are

 The GLFB is a fundraising charity.
-We don’t provide direct services ourselves, but we raise money for our member charities and other grassroots organisations that help improve the lives of blind and visually impaired people across the capital.
+We don’t provide direct services ourselves, but we raise money for our nine local member charities and other grassroots organisations that help improve the lives of blind and partially sighted people across greater London.
 And while we do the fundraising, the charities can concentrate on doing what they do best – providing care and support.

-Our mission is to make London the best city in the world for blind and visually impaired people to live.
+Our mission is to make London the best city in the world for blind and partially sighted people to live.

 Who we help